Tcl_SubstObj — perform substitutions on Tcl values

 characters and performing the chosen substitutions as it goes to an

-output object which is returned as the result of the function.
+output value which is returned as the result of the function.
 In the

 event of an error occurring during the execution of a command or